ldclakmal/ballerina-security/README.md

 This section summarizes the issues related to the security aspects of Ballerina standard libraries.
 These issues are further categorized as bugs, improvements, new features, and tasks.
 Refer to the [issues](./issues) page for more information.

 ---

+## References

-> The following sections have important references which were used for the design and implementation of the current Ballerina Security model and its related components.
+The following sections have important references which were used for the design and implementation of the current Ballerina Security model and its related components.
 All the references are open source and publicly available.

-## User Guides
+### User Guides

 - [HTTP Listener Authentication and Authorization - Swan Lake Version](https://ballerina.io/learn/user-guide/security/http-listener-authentication-and-authorization/)
 - [HTTP Client Authentication - Swan Lake Version](https://ballerina.io/learn/user-guide/security/http-client-authentication/)
 - [Ballerina Authentication and Authorization Design - 1.2.x Version](https://ballerina.io/1.2/learn/writing-secure-ballerina-code/)

-## Research & Design
+### Research & Design

 - 2021 Apr - [Review of Ballerina Security APIs of StdLib Protocol Connector Module - Swan Lake Version](https://docs.google.com/document/d/16r_gjBi7SIqVffKVLtKGBevHQRxp7Fnoo9ELyIWV1BM/edit?usp=sharing)
 - 2021 Feb - [Re-Design of Ballerina SecureSocket API - Swan Lake Version](https://docs.google.com/document/d/1Y2kLTOw9-sRK1vSEzw5NYdWSA4nwVCvPf3wrbwNDA4s/edit?usp=sharing)